Gophers' biggest bowl challenge: Georgia Tech's triple threat

 Added Fleck, “As coaches, you love challenges.”

-On Wednesday, they’ll have one.
+On Wednesday, they will have one.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.